Thai Salad of Prawns, Scallops and Roast Pork with Yuzu Dressing

 - A few slices of roast pork that I simply got from a supermarket rotisserie and chopped to bite-size bits; and

 - Sea salt and cracked black pepper.

 Heat a griddle pan or wok, add some oil and fry off the prawns until they are nice and pink and puffy.
 Do season with a pinch of salt and pepper.
 Throw in the scallops and repeat for about 5 minutes additionally.
-You really do not want to overcook this as chewy is not goody!!!
-The throw in the pork just to warm it at the end, this is already cooked, so you are warming and crisping only.
+You really do not want to overcook this as Chewy is not goody!!!
+Throw in the pork just to warm it at the end, this is already cooked, so you are warming and crisping only.

 2- The dressing (yummy yummy yummy!!!);